ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/how-to-implement-an-erc721-market/index.md

 Some time ago we started an [open source repository](https://github.com/HQ20/contracts?ref=hackernoon.com) with business case example implementations and other goodies, please have a look.

-The code for this [Ethereum Classifieds Board](https://github.com/HQ20/contracts/tree/master/contracts/classifieds?ref=hackernoon.com) is there, please use it and abuse it.
+The code for this [Cloiinkcoin Classifieds Board](https://github.com/HQ20/contracts/tree/master/contracts/classifieds?ref=hackernoon.com) is there, please use it and abuse it.
 Just be aware that the code hasn’t been audited and you need to do your own due diligence before letting money go into it.

 The basics of the board are not complex.
 All the adverts in the board will be just a struct with a few fields: